 - 16. Any individual may report a student suspected of violating this Code to the Director of Student Conduct.
-However, individuals who are not members of the University community may not serve as the complainant bring forward a complaint in any proceedings conducted under this Code. - 17.
-If Conduct Cases: if the individual initiating the complaint is a member of the University community, including excluding members of the University police, he or she will normally be expected to serve as the complainant bring forward the complaint and to present relevant evidence in Disciplinary Conferences or Hearings that may result from his/her complaint.
-The complainant person bringing forward the complaint may request the assistance of a Campus Adviser, as set forth in Parts 54-55 55-56 of this Code.
-On occasion a Dean of Students may serve as the complainant; however, that Dean may not conduct the Preliminary Review concurrently.
-A member of the University Community may be appointed by the Director of Student Conduct to bring forward a complaint if a victim of an alleged act is not a community member or is a community member that is unwilling to serve as the complaint party.
-When a Dean of Students brings forward the complaint that Dean may not conduct the Preliminary Review concurrently.
+However, individuals who are not members of the University community may not serve as the complainant in any proceedings conducted under this Code. xix - 17.
+If the individual initiating the complaint is a member of the University community, including members of the University police, he or she will normally be expected to serve as the complainant and to present relevant evidence in Disciplinary Conferences or Hearings that may result from his/her complaint.
+The complainant may request the assistance of a Campus Adviser, as set forth in Parts 54-55 of this Code.
+On occasion a Dean of Students may serve as the complainant; however, that Dean may not conduct the Preliminary Review concurrently. - 18.
+In all disciplinary matters, except in cases of Interim Suspension as specified in Part 7, there shall be a Preliminary Review of information and evidence that may result in a charge(s) being brought against the student.
+The purpose of this Review shall be to determine if there is sufficient evidence to proceed with a Hearing.
+It shall be the responsibility of the Student Conduct Officer who conducts the Preliminary Review to advise the respondent that: - (a) he or she has the right to remain silent throughout any proceedings conducted under this Code and this silence will not be held against him or her; and - (b) matters discussed during the Preliminary Review become part of the case record and may be presented during any Hearing or Disciplinary Conference. - The Director of Student Conduct shall assign jurisdiction for the Preliminary Review. - 20.
+The Student Conduct Officer conducting the Preliminary Review shall make one of the following determinations: xxi - (a) dismissal of the complaint. xxiii